brunocodutra/metal/doc/manual.md

 So how can we convince the compiler that indices are always known at compile-time?
-We refactor the subscript operator to take an instance of `metal::number`.
+We refactor the subscript operator to take an instance of `metal::number` instead.

 \snippet literal.cpp augmented_tuple

-Since `i` in this context is already a template argument, the compiler has no reason to complain about passing it on as an argument to other template instantiations.
+Using template patern matching, we can extract the underlying value `i`, which in this context is already a template argument and thus guaranteed to be known at compile-time, so compilers have no reason to object to passing it on as an argument to other template instantiations.

 \snippet literal.cpp teaser_3

 That looks promising, but then again isn't `metal::number<1>{}` just as clunky as `std::get<1>()`?
 Yes.
 Absolutely.

-That's where [literal operators][literal] come into play.
+That's where [literal operators][literal] shine.

 \snippet literal.cpp teaser_4

-We're are getting there, but how is `_c` implemented again?
+We're are getting there, but how is `_c` implemented?

 At a first glance it might be tempting to try something like this